James Edward Walsh

-James Edward Walsh, MM (April 30, 1891 – July 29, 1981) was an American Roman Catholic priest and a bishop in China.
-He was a member of the Maryknoll order, and a missionary in China.
+James Edward Walsh, MM (April 30, 1891 – July 29, 1981) was an American Catholic prelate who served as Bishop of Kongmoon from 1927 to 1936.
+He was a member of the Maryknoll order and a missionary in China.

 Early life

-Father Walsh was born in Cumberland, Maryland on April 30, 1891 to Mary Concannon and William E. Walsh.
+Father Walsh was born in Cumberland, Maryland on April 30, 1891, to Mary Concannon and William E. Walsh.
 He was the second child of nine.
 After graduating at age 19 from Mount St. Mary's College, he worked as a timekeeper in a steel mill for two years until he became aware of Maryknoll, a new American order.
 In 1915, he became the second priest ordained in this order.